Written on May 23, 2022 1:08:06 PM

-While it’s easy to accuse these people of not being honest about their driving habits, the fact that nearly half of them also admitted to not know the recommended safe driving distance demonstrates just how much confusion exists around the subject of tailgating.
-Considering that the National Highway Safety Administration (NHSA) reported that rear-end collisions were responsible for 2,350 fatalities in 2016 alone, it’s important for motorists to understand what qualifies as tailgating.
+While it’s easy to accuse these people of not being honest about their driving habits, the fact that nearly half of them also admitted to not knowing the recommended safe driving distance demonstrates just how much confusion exists around the subject of tailgating.

 Tailgating and Florida Law